xiaoshihou514/ndpc/spec.md

 ## What to do
 - make the lformula parser work
+  - since there are assoc issues, connectives should be resolved later
 - rule parser
 - parser for whole document
 - go throught jamie's tutorial to refine our parsers